Step Three

 We are choosing to continue.

-It allows the relationship to be built on clarity rather than hope.
+It allows the relationship to be built on:

 When the adults build slowly and intentionally, the child remains secure at the center.